RosanaFSS/AWS-Cloud-Solutions-Architect-Journey/README.md

-# AWS Projects and Joutney
+# AWS Projects and Journey